omega-coder/flowshop_scheduling_problem/README.md

 ## TODO

-1. Implement solution with CDS and NEH heuristics.
+1. Implement solution with ~Palmer~ CDS and NEH heuristics.
 2. Make a Branch and Bound solution

 ## License